lars1050/csc321-s25/project01-disease/ISSUES.md

 Issue #21 can be developed on branch **feature-prevention-update**

-21. Person.java and Population.java: Create a static variable preventionLevel in Person and its getter.
+21. Person.java and Population.java: Create a static variable preventionLevel in Person and its setter.
 Initialize to 0.
 In Population.update(), call the setter for preventionLevel and pass the value from the messageBoard.

 Issue #22 can be developed on branch **feature-prevention-status**